Home Improvement Project

 Credit Card

-If your project can end up costing anywhere from a couple hundred to a few thousand dollars, it is best to consider making the payment with a credit card.
+If your project will cost between a couple hundred and a few thousand dollars, it is best to consider making the payment with a credit card.

-Credit card interest rates are notably high, but you do not have to pay any loan fees or closing costs.
-You must use this option only if you are financially stable enough to pay off the entire balance in a couple of months.
+Credit card interest rates are notably high, but you do not have to pay loan fees or closing costs.
+You must use this option only if you are financially stable enough to pay off the balance in a few months.

 Unsecured Personal Loan